VeritasDL-zz/SADXCHAOS/README.md

 - Random Hurt -  Randomly Hurts the player if they have rings.
 - Random PowerUP -  Randomly Gives you a PowerUP.
 - Random Time Of Day -  Randomly Sets The Time Of Day only when in Adventure fields.
-- Random Dropped Rings -  Drops a Random Amount of rings from 0 to 255, and sets current rings to 0.
+- Random Dropped Rings -  Drops a Random Amount of rings from 0 to 255, Drains Rings Based On Amount Dropped.
-- Random Clip Level -  Changes The Render Distance.
-(Disabled as of 8/10/2021)
 - Random Pause -  Forces The Game Paused for 5 Frames. (you must unpause 5 times)
 - Random Character -  Randomly Changes what character you are playing as.
 (Currently Disabled because the character change only happens on death/act/level change/restart)
 - Swap Camera -  Switches Camera Type.
 - Random Debug -  Enables Debug Mode for 333 Frames.
-- Random X Gravity -  Sets X Gravity to a random value for 1000 frames.
+- Random X Gravity -  Sets X Gravity to a random value for 500 frames.
-- Random Y Gravity -  Sets Y Gravity to a random value for 1000 frames.
+- Random Y Gravity -  Sets Y Gravity to a random value for 500 frames.
-- Random Z Gravity -  Sets Z Gravity to a random value for 1000 frames.
+- Random Z Gravity -  Sets Z Gravity to a random value for 500 frames.
 - No Gravity - Disables Gravity for 400 frames.
 - Random Barrier -  Gives Barrier.
 - Random Magnetic Barrier -  Gives Magnetic Barrier.